“My name is Ozymandias, king of kings:Look on my works, ye Mighty, and despair!”

 For the small price of 10 Rupees you too can experience a river crossing as wild as this.

 Once landed the camera is un-holstered and the snapping begins.
 Hampi and it’s surrounds is one of the most beautiful places in the world (Sorry Connemara you have been relegated!).
-A collection of still standing temples, ruins, unexplainable rock formations and statues gives the whole place a magical feeling.
+A collection of still standing temples, ruins, unexplainable rock formations and statues gives the whole place a magical mystical feel.

 Thanks to Karen’s friend Kamila who recommended Hampi to us.